 Social Studies can be tricky.

 Especially for your primary students.
-Maps for primary students can be a very complex topic, so we are here to make your life just a little bit simpler.
+Maps for primary students can be a very complex topic, and distance learning with maps can be even trickier, so we are here to make your life just a little bit simpler.

 Step 1: Read about maps

 This is a great book to teach maps.
 Who doesn’t love Reading Rainbow?

 If you have never used music to teach a lesson, this is a total game changer!